🎼 Meerschaum Compose¶

 The compose

-plugin does the same for Meerschaum as Docker Compose did for Docker: with Meerschaum Compose, you can consolidate everything into a single YAML file ― that includes all of the pipes and configuration needed for your project!
+plugin does the same for Meerschaum as Docker Compose does for Docker: with Meerschaum Compose, you can consolidate everything into a single YAML file ― that includes all of the pipes and configuration needed for your project!

 Example Compose File